osrf-migration/cloudsim-wiki/Home.md

 ## What is CloudSim? ##

-The DARPA Virtual Robotics Challenge gave birth to the first version of CloudSim.
+The Virtual Robotics Challenge gave birth to the first version of CloudSim.
 It provided a centralized platform that facilitated teams of participants from around the world to compete in simulation simultaneously.
 Since then, various projects have demanded the need for a similar cloud hosted environment for robotics competitions.
 In this presentation, we reveal a new, redesigned CloudSim that aims to be a generic tool for running robotics software and simulations on the cloud.
 We present some of its key features including simulation instance sharing, reusable front-end web components, a WebGL visualization client, and security and authentication.

 ### Roscon 2016 presentation ###